 during the late 1840s.
 Although the immigrants from this period were often maligned when they arrived in the United States, they provided the cheap labor that was necessary for the development of that country as an industrial power.
 Early immigration and passenger lists have revealed many immigrants bearing the name McEnaney:

 McEnaney Settlers in United States in the 20th Century

 - Annie McEnaney, aged 29, who immigrated to the United States from Monaghan, Ireland, in 1908

 - Mary Ann McEnaney, aged 19, who settled in America from Lisdoonan, Ireland, in 1908

 - Catherine McEnaney, aged 20, who settled in America from Monaghan, Ireland, in 1909

-- Ellen McEnaney, aged 20, who emigrated to the United States from Crossmaglen, Ireland, in 1909
+- Ellen McEnaney, aged 20, who immigrated to the United States from Crossmaglen, Ireland, in 1909

-- John McEnaney, aged 35, who emigrated to the United States from Blaydon-on-Coyne, England, in 1909
+- John McEnaney, aged 35, who immigrated to the United States from Blaydon-on-Coyne, England, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)